m-zaremba/remedy-clothing/README.md

 An e-commerce project built according to the course [Complete React Developer in 2020 (w / Redux, Hooks, GraphQL)](https://www.udemy.com/course/complete-react-developer-zero-to-mastery/) by Andrei Neagoie and Yihua Zhang.

+Currently working on Context and GraphQL code branches.

 Live preview [here.](https://remedy-clth.herokuapp.com/) (Be patient - the site may load quite slowly)

 ## Requirements